Sony A9 setup guide with tips and tricks

 (Also available in the Quick Menu accessed by pressing the FN button)

-As the A9 has a pop-up flash, you might want to get into the different Flash Modes.
+If you have purchased a flash for your A9, it’s important to learn about the different Flash Modes.
 If you’re new to photography, I’d suggest setting it to Auto, where the camera will decide when and how you need the flash.

 If you’d like to get more into flash photography, you should read up on the different possibilities and what their effect would be on your images.
 This is a basic explanation of what the different modes do: